DUCK251/castingapi/README.md

 Check http://localhost:5000/ and then you will see 'hello world!'.
 You can check the logs via `docker-compose logs -f`.

-If you want to delete docker images and volumes after using, run
+If you want to delete docker images and volumes, run

 ```
 docker stop castingapi_web_1